fmafjrv103/Obsidian-College/Learning to Remember.md

 	Collecting information and putting it into note may sound simple but the reality is that most of that information may not be necessary.
 By figuring out how to filter the info that you’re presented, is better than writing everything down.
 Asking questions like, does this matter?, whats the point here?, and what’s the main idea?
 These will help by giving more context to what you’re putting in your notes is useful and not just things you wrote down because you didn’t know what to do with the information.
 	And don’t worry about forgetting it, because this is a learning cycle and you might get it one the next cycle.
 Now we need to stop collecting and start
 - Connect
 	Memory as we know it is like a web of ideas, connected together in a complex system that we then know as memory.
 When we start making connections, the stronger that we will be able to recall it and know where it fits into the other connections that we have.
 Making connections like this is called [[Schema|schema]].
 These connection make the mental model in your brain and help recall be faster and more accurate if you do this more often.
+But can’t improve your skill without working out that skill, and improving it.
+- Challenge
+	Without challenge you can’t improve your skills as a learner.
+When you

 ---